soedinglab/phylo_grad/Readme.md

 You need a working Rust compiler, the easiest is to install rustup : https://www.rust-lang.org/tools/install We depend on a specific version of the compiler for now to get better performance, rustup will download the correct toolchain for you if you compile from this repository.

 It is recommended to install it into a conda environment.
-You have to install `maturin` and `patchelf` (on Linux).

  To install the package into your current environment, run
  ```
+ export RUSTFLAGS="-C target-cpu=native"
  cd phylo_grad_py
- maturin build --release
  pip install .
  ```